aminsharifi/Cheetah/doc/Cheetah.wiki/Services/CreateRequest.md

 | Response Message Class Name | CreateRequest_Output|
 | Response Message            | {GRPC_Case Case = 1;GRPC_BaseClassWithName OutputState = 2;} |

+## * Description

+This service is used to create a new request
+ERPCode, which is in Case, is actually the request ID in the base system The creator is the person who creates the request.
+The requestor is the person for whom the application is made.
+The process is specified in the service.
+If the process has conditions, these conditions are defined; Conditions are used for two purposes, first to determine the scenario and second to determine the user
+A workitem is created for each person that is in the flow; In this workitem, it is determined which user the work belongs to, and with OccurredUserActions, it is determined what actions the user has performed.
+The output of the service is the created case.

 ## * CRUD Matrix

 | Table Name     | Operation | Description                                                            |